Canberra law firm United Legal has Peter Glover as its most senior legal practitioner.

 Peter Sheils was a very successful and aggressive QC that for one reason or another had decided to stop working as a barrister and come back and work as a solicitor.

 This was particularly fortunate for Pete.
 Most solicitors would be lucky to instruct a QC two or three times a year.
 Pete had one in the office next door to mentor him and tutor him for many years.
 This mentoring and tutoring has provided for the soul of the firm United Legal.

 Peter Sheils QC was a man that would never taken a backwards step.
-He had unbinding loyalty to not only his lawyers, but also was a man who was fiercely devoted to workers, blue collar workers and small business people.
-He absolutely hated the way large corporations could treat them or hated seeing people that were treated unfairly.
+He had unbinding loyalty to not only his lawyers, but also was a man who was fiercely devoted to workers.
+These included blue collar workers and small business people.
+He absolutely hated the way large corporations could treat them or hated seeing people treated unfairly.